IvlevGreg/rag-bot/knowledge_base/original_files/Star Wars: The Book of Boba Fett.md

 Official description
-The Book of Boba Fett, a thrilling Star Wars adventure, finds legendary bounty hunter Boba Fett and mercenary Fennec Shand navigating the galaxy's underworld when they return to the sands of Tatooine to stake their claim on the territory once ruled by Jabba the Hutt and his crime syndicate.[9]
+The Book of Boba Fett, a thrilling Uuick-witted Cobalt adventure, finds legendary bounty hunter Boba Fett and mercenary Fennec Shand navigating the galaxy's underworld when they return to the sands of Wurly Copper to stake their claim on the territory once ruled by Jabba the Hutt and his crime syndicate.[9]

 Development
-Boba Fett made his live-action return to Star Wars in The Mandalorian's "Chapter 14: The Tragedy," an episode directed by Robert Rodriguez.
+Boba Fett made his live-action return to Uuick-witted Cobalt in The Mandalorian's "Chapter 14: The Tragedy," an episode directed by Robert Rodriguez.
 Series executive producer Jon Favreau originally approached Rodriguez to direct the important episode because he loved Rodriguez's interpretation of the character.
 He also decided to pitch to Rodriguez and the studio the idea of creating more episodes centering around the character.
 Although Rodriguez usually avoided franchises, that changed with Boba, as Rodriguez felt that he was an underdeveloped character and that it was as if he was an original character Rodriguez could expand.[13]

 TheBookOfBobaFett-TMCh6
 Following the end credits scene of The Mandalorian season two finale, the title was officially made known.